Hoodland Emergency

 Who We Are and What’s the Plan?

-Supported by Hoodland Fire, the Hoodland Community Planning Organization (CPO), and the Mt Hood Corridor Wildfire Partnership, the Hoodland Emergency Communication Network (HECN) is a group of residents committed to building communications resiliency in the Mt.
-Hood Corridor.
-Using GMRS (General Mobile Radio Service) radios the group has established communications from Lolo Pass to Brightwood.
-From Welches to Government Camp.
-To expand the range of the network they have installed repeaters donated from various sources including Portland General Electric.
+Using GMRS (General Mobile Radio Service) radios the group has established communications from Lolo Pass to Sleepy Hollow.
+From Brightwood to Government Camp.
+To expand the range of the network we have installed repeaters donated from various sources including Portland General Electric.
 The repeaters boost both range and clarity.

 HECN.hoodlandcpo@gmail.com

-Net Control Calls on Repeater-17
+Net Control Calls on Repeaters 17 & 15

 will be conducted by